stronnag/bbl2kml/manual/docs/index.md

 ## log2mission

 `log2mission` will create an inav XML mission file from a supported flight log (Blackbox, OpenTX, BulletGCSS).
-The mission will not exceed the inav maximum of 60 mission points.
+The mission will not exceed the inav maximum of 120 mission points (or configurated maximum).

 ```
 $ log2mission